monikma/monikma.github.io/_posts/2024-05-07-aws-certified-solutions-architect-monitoring-security.md

 Those are the notes I took during the Cloud Guru [AWS Certified Solutions Architect - Associate (SAA-C03)](https://learn.acloud.guru/course/certified-solutions-architect-associate/overview).
 Note that the course content changes as the AWS changes.
 The notes are from March-May 2024.

-This section is about AWS Monitoring.
+This section is about AWS Monitoring and Security.
 </div>

 <h3>Table of contents</h3>